hsosik/NES-LTER/Attune/ReadME.txt

 flags like "appendonly", "dont_overwrite_volumes", and "makemovieasyougo" can be adjusted based on whether you are redoing any of the steps for a cruise you have already processed or partially processed.

 filetype2exclude contains a list of strings that might be in filenames we don't want to include.
-You can always ad more to this list.
+You can always add more to this list.

 stepsize can be adjusted to make a movie that doesn't include every single file, but now that we have test_class_assignents.m, this isn't as necessary.